University Recreation Jobs

 Training Preferred:

-- Prior teaching experience in relevant activity
+- Prior teaching experience in a relevant activity

 - Certification by the governing organization of their activity (AFAA, ACE, ADA, etc.)